-NMDC views leadership as an immediate requirement but also a long-term priority to guide and drive the regions comprehensive economic development strategy forward.
+NMDC views leadership as an immediate requirement, but also a long-term priority to guide and drive the regions comprehensive economic development strategy forward.
 We recognize the role and value of private sector leadership and involvement in economic development through our experience of the Mobilize Maine work.
 To that end, NMDC has purposefully combined and streamlined boards and committees to increase efficiency and effectiveness.
-Private sector leadership and advisement is being provided through the Aroostook Partnership for Progress and the Sunrise County Economic Council (SCEC).
+Private sector leadership and advisement is being provided through the Aroostook Partnership and the Sunrise County Economic Council (SCEC).
 We recognize and support the other community groups that sustain the identification and development of new and future leaders.
-These include Leaders Encouraging Aroostook Development (LEAD), Momentum Aroostook, SCEC Leadership Institute and Washington County One Community.
+These include Young Professional Institute and Empower Aroostook in Aroostook County and the Washington County Leadership Institute in Washington County.
 It is vital that these programs be expanded and that new programs be developed to grow the development of informed new leaders in the region.